 (Imperial borders in the time of Modu, especially depicting the invaded parts of North China.)

 Gaozu was over his fifties by the time.
 Grown up in always dangerous politics of China, he was experienced enough to understand vanity of any military attempt against Xiongnu.
 Complied with his council’s advice, he accepted what to change the nature of Sino-Xiongnu relations for good in the next centuries.
-He supplied his generous peace offer with a Han princess to marry Xiongnu leader.
+He enriched his generous peace offer with a Han princess to marry Xiongnu leader.
 Such marriage would assure a long-termed peaceful attitude of Xiongnu for China, since a royal marriage was a binding concept in nomadic traditions called “töre”.
 No respectable nomadic man could have dared to open war against his own father-in-law.
 It was a well-known ignoble crime in the Eurasian steppes.

 Chinese aristocracy was disgusted of such dishonour.
-A royal Chinese bribe “sold” to nomadic barbarians had never been heard of, that it was national shame.
+A royal Chinese bride “sold” to nomadic barbarians had never been heard of, that it was national shame.
 Nevertheless, not Gaozu nor consequent Chinese emperors would afford to leave this practice.
 Under the pressure of nomadic warlords, China continued to seek peace through “Heqin marriages” and by time, “Heqin princesses” turn into a tradition that royal palace persistantly provided special education to young maids of the royalty according to the Xiongnu Chanyus demands and personal requests.
 Princesses were trained to learn barbaric languages of steppes, nomadic cultures and family organization and -since a chanyu’s wife was an official and seriously effective member of Xiongnu battle council by the tradition- elegant diplomacy to alter Chanyus’ attitude in the benefit of China.
 Marriage between nomads and empire became the insignia of a peaceful balance.

 (Modu’s borders have been extended in the reign of his son, Laoshoang, reaching to Aral lake, making it the largest steppe faction of the era and giving a full control of Silk Road to Xiongnu chanyus.
 Xiongnu would keep defending this privileges for a hundred years more.)